-The terms and conditions of the Term Loan include certain customary representations, warranties and covenants, including requirements to maintain a minimum net sales and a minimum earnings before interest, income taxes, depreciation and amortization ("EBITDA") - subject to certain agreed-upon adjustments.
-As at March 31, 2022, the Company was in compliance with these financial covenants and all of the terms and conditions of its long-term debt agreements.
+The terms and conditions of the BMO credit agreement include certain customary representations, warranties and covenants, including requirements to stay below a maximum leverage ratio, and maintain a minimum fixed charge coverage ratio.
+As at March 31, 2023, the Company was in compliance with these financial covenants and all of the terms and conditions of its long-term debt agreements.